SWMoran/test_project/readme.md

-This is a test repo for the Software Carpentry workshop.
+This is a preliminary version of the repo for the Software Carpentry course.

 The repo contains information about fishing on the Ottawa river.